louis030195/Evol/README.md

 # Rewards
 - Reward on eat
+- Reward on reproduction
 - Punish on death
-- Punish every actions (-0.01 to accelerate)
+- Punish every actions

 # Usage